Jumio/mobile-sdk-ios/README.md

   * Added support for storing the 3D facemap on customer premise functionality
 * Support of Portuguese and Italian language [Netverify/Fastfill, Authentication, Document Verification]
 * New technical FAQ section on GitHub
+* Fixed a problem that scanning was not working properly when custom ROI position was configured in Custom UI [Netverify/Fastfill, BAM Checkout]
 * Various smaller bug fixes/improvements [Netverify/Fastfill, Authentication, Document Verification, BAM Checkout]

 # Basic Setup